PaPablo/tvenv/README.md

 note: you need these three things to make it work

-### Intructions
+### Installation

-1. Clone the repo
+1. Clone

-1. cd into the folder containing the script

-1. Add the scrip to `PATH` (any way you like)
+1. Add the script to `PATH` (any way you like)

-1. (optional) Set the TVENVEDITOR environmet variable
+1. (optional) Set the TVENVEDITOR environment variable
 ```bash
 export TVENVEDITOR='command to open you editor of choice'
 ```

 ### RUN

-The following flags can be used:
+The following flags are available:

 * -w : gets two windows
 * -p : gets one small pane below the main window